PIX4Dcloud's volume measurement tool measures the volume between a selected base surface and the digital surface model (DSM).

 How to create a new volume

-Alternatively, on the left panel, click to add a new annotation and select Measure a volume.
+- Alternatively, on the left panel, click to add a new annotation to the selected Annotations group and select Volume.

-3. (optional) To mark the vertices more accurately, select the volume from the Annotations list on the left panel or click on the toolbar.
+- (Optional) To mark the vertices more accurately, select the volume from the Annotations list on the left panel or click on the toolbar.
 Correct the position of the vertices by drag-and-drop to move a vertex or click the plus sign between two vertices to refine the perimeter.

-4. Once the polygon has been drawn, specify how the base surface elevation should be determined according to the points of the polygon.
-By default, a triangulation of all the points is used, but other options are possible.
-When changing the base surface type, a preview in the 3D view is visible.
+- Once the polygon has been drawn, specify how the base surface elevation should be determined according to the points of the polygon.

-On the right, details about the base surface are displayed.
+On the right, details about the volume and its base surface are displayed.
 For more information: 2D/3D tools and annotations.

 How to calculate the volume

-The results are displayed on the right panel when done.
+After the calculations are computed, they are displayed on the right panel.
 Changing the base surface type and editing the base surface polygon will automatically trigger a new volume calculation.

 The following information is displayed:

 - Cut volume [units3]: Volume that is above the volume base.
-The volume is measured between the volume's base and the surface defined by the DSM.
+The volume is measured between the volume base and the surface defined by the DSM.